MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Ddb.md

 api_name:
 - Excel.WorksheetFunction.Ddb
 ms.assetid: 7514f3b3-ca21-ec3f-28c5-f34281fc1a1f
-ms.date: 06/08/2017
+ms.date: 05/22/2019
 localization_priority: Normal
 ---

 # WorksheetFunction.Ddb method (Excel)

-Returns the depreciation of an asset for a specified period using the double-declining balance method or some other method you specify.
+Returns the depreciation of an asset for a specified period by using the double-declining balance method or some other method that you specify.

 ## Syntax